kenzocarneiro/Lua-s-Adventure/README.md

 - Rose Thieullet

 Special thanks to:
-- Our teacher and tutor for this project, M. Xavier Bultel.
+- Our teacher and tutor for this project, Mr. Xavier Bultel.
-- Our reviewer, M. Ahmad Abdallah.
+- Our reviewer, Mr. Ahmad Abdallah.
-- M. Pascal Berthomé for approving the subject of this project.
+- Mr. Pascal Berthomé for approving the subject of this project.

 ## How to install the game
 In order to play the game, you have multiple solutions: